shaikh23/chess-deep-learning-agent/README.md

+## Current status:
+Creating an app where you can play against the model.
+Will deploy via Vercel.
+Using Claude for assistance and refining my code where necessary.

 # Chess Deep Learning Agent

 A PyTorch-based chess playing agent using policy and value networks with lightweight search (alpha-beta pruning or MCTS).
 Trained via supervised learning from Lichess games and benchmarked against existing engines.